Level Up Your Lunch: Miki Bihon Guisado – The Easy & Flavorful Filipino Dish

 - Pour 2 reserved cups of broth into the pot/pan and Kecap Manis.
 Keep stirring and boil them after they are combined.

-- Now mix Miki noodles properly in the broth.
+- Now mix the Miki noodles properly in the broth.
 Miki will soften after soaking in the broth.
 Keep it continuous from 1 to 2 minutes.

 - Now mix Bihon noodles and vegetables, and add salt and pepper as per your taste.